-44 This has also been recognised by the Court of Appeal in Northern Ireland in Brown v Faulkner [2003] NICA 5(2), at [41], per Higgins J.: "A person in possession without title, but before the statutory period has elapsed, has a transmissible interest in the land (good against all the world except the paper owner).
-If he leaves the land and is followed by another claimant without title, the period when the paper owner is without possession, due to the first claimant's possession, may inure to the benefit of the second claimant.
-The merger of the two (or more) periods of possession may defeat the paper owner."
-The Australian case law is to the same effect: see, for example, Mulcahy v Curramore Property Ltd [1974] 2 N.S.W.L.R.
-464, at 476-477, where the Court of Appeal of New South Wales held that, as long as there was no break in possession by successive trespassers, the cumulative time during which they adversely possessed the land could extinguish the paper title to the benefit of the last trespasser.
+Although the Land Registry will not register a squatter's title to unregistered land unless there is evidence of adverse possession for at least 12 years, 47 a transfer of possessory rights (whether by gift or sale) to a successor in title will (it seems) trigger an application for first registration.
+In this connection, the Land Registry Practice Guide 5: "Adverse Possession of (1) Unregistered and (2) Registered land where a Right to be Registered was acquired before 13 October 2003" states 49 that, if the successor does not apply for first registration within two months of the transfer of the possessory estate, the title to this estate will revert to the transferor, who will then hold it on a bare trust for the successor.
+50 The effect of this is that the successor will have a beneficial interest in this freehold possessory estate and, therefore, is able to lodge a caution against first registration against anyone else claimant's possession, may inure to the benefit of the second claimant.
+The merger of the two (or more) periods of possession may defeat the paper owner".
+The Australian case law is to the same effect: see, e.g. Mulcahy v Curramore Property Ltd [1974] 2 N.S.W.L.R.
+464 at 476-477, where the Court of Appeal of New South Wales held that, as long as there was no break in possession by successive trespassers, the cumulative time during which they adversely possessed the land could extinguish the paper title to the benefit of the last trespasser.
 See also, Public Trustee v Bellotti (1986) 4 B.P.R.
-97, 255, (Supreme Court of New South Wales): "There can . . .be a series of trespassers on the land and, so long as there is no abandonment by any of them, the time during which each of those trespassers is in adverse possession will be added to the time of his successors so that, if there is no break in the possession, the total time of a series of trespassers will run against the owner of the land".
+97 at 255 Supreme Court of New South Wales: "There can ... be a series of trespassers on the land and, so long as there is no abandonment by any of them, the time during which each of those trespassers is in adverse possession will be added to the time of his successors so that, if there is no break in the possession, the